-- You can share your Internet connection with up to 10 devices.
-While connected, you can still make and receive calls and texts on your phone.
+- While connected to SMHS you can still make and receive calls and texts on your phone.

 - Customers with a Simple Choice unlimited plan will have their SMHS speeds reduced after using 14 GB of mobile hotspot data.
 In either case, your data won’t stop — you’ll just experience slower speeds until the end of your billing cycle.